benbrenson/isar/doc/user_manual.md

  - `MACHINE_SERIAL` - The name of serial device that will be used for console output.
  - `IMAGE_FSTYPES` - The type of images to be generated for this machine (e.g. sdcard).
  - `DTBS` - The primary device tree file.
 Isar will install this device tree to the location specified with ${DTB_INSTALL_DIR}.
  - `DTBOS` - Device tree overlay files.
-The kernel has to be capable of compiling device tree overlays.
+The kernel has to be capable of compiling device tree overlays, when adding device tree overlays to this variable.
  - `BOOT_IMG` - The name of the uboot image.
 Isar will also build a complete debian package for uboot.
  - `UIMAGE_LOADADDR` - The uImage loadaddress.
 Only required if ${KIMAGE_TYPE} is uImage.
  - `TARGET_ARCH` - The target architecture required by different buildsystems (e.g. Kconfig).
 Please do not set a debian specific architecture type here.
- - `BOOT_DEVICE_NAME` - Name of the boot device, interpreted by uboot commands.
+ - `BOOT_DEVICE` - Name of the boot device (e.g. mmc).
+This version of Isar only supports mmc devices, yet.
+ - `BOOT_DEVICE_LINUX` - The Linux device where the system boots from.
+ - `ROOT_DEVICE_LINUX` - The Linux device where the system has its root partition on.
  - `BOOT_DEVICE_NUM` - Number or interface identifier, interpreted by uboot commands.
  - `BOOTP_PRIM_NUM` - Number of the primary boot partition.
 This will set the primary boot partition on the first boot by uboot.
  - `BOOTP_SEC_NUM` - Number of the secondary boot partition.
 This will set the secondary boot partition on the first boot by uboot.
- - `ROOTDEV_PRIM` - Interface for the primary rootfs partition, interpreted by the linux kernel on the kernel cmdline.
+ - `ROOTP_PRIM_NUM` - Interface for the primary rootfs partition, interpreted by the linux kernel on the kernel cmdline.
 This variable is also used to detect the partition which should be updated.
+So when for example the /dev/mmcblk0p1 device is used, `ROOTP_PRIM_NUM` has to be set to 1.
- - `ROOTDEV_SEC` - Interface for the secondary rootfs partition, interpreted by the linux kernel on the kernel cmdline.
+ - `ROOTP_SEC_NUM` - Interface for the secondary rootfs partition, interpreted by the linux kernel on the kernel cmdline.
 This variable is also used to detect the partition which should be updated.
+So when for example the /dev/mmcblk0p1 device is used, `ROOTP_PRIM_NUM` has to be set to 1.

 Below is an example of machine configuration file for `NanoPi-Neo` board:
 ```
-FIX_KVERSION="4.13.0-rc5"
 KIMAGE_TYPE="uImage"
 KERNEL_CMDLINE="console=${MACHINE_SERIAL},115200 console=tty1 rw rootwait panic=10"

 UIMAGE_LOADADDR="0x40008000"
+DTBS="sun8i-h3-nanopi-neo.dtb"
+DTBOS="sun8i-h3-i2c0.dtbo \
+          sun8i-h3-i2c1.dtbo \
+          sun8i-h3-i2c2.dtbo \
+          sun8i-h3-spi-mcp2515.dtbo \
+          sun8i-h3-sc16is760.dtbo \
+          sun8i-h3-spi-w5500.dtbo \
+          sun8i-h3-spi-spidev.dtbo \
+         "

+DTBOS_LOAD = "${DTBOS}"
+DTBOS_LOAD_remove = "sun8i-h3-spi-spidev.dtbo sun8i-h3-i2c2.dtbo"

 BOOT_IMG = "u-boot-sunxi-with-spl.bin"